Rules and procedures for housing society elections in India

 5. West Bengal

-Key points to note regarding housing society elections in the byelaw:
+Key points to note regarding housing society elections in the byelaw

 1. Voting rights of owners: All members who own property in the housing society generally have voting right.
 No member should be denied voting right.
 Generally, the first owner is supposed to exercise the voting right, however co-owners can also be allowed to vote.